bateman/PyRays/docs/index.md

 Project
-  install               Install the project for development production            Install the project for production update                Update the project clean                 Clean the project - removes all cache dirs and stamp files reset                 Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) run                   Run the project test                  Run the tests build                 Build the project as a package build-all             Build the project package and generate the documentation publish               Publish the project to PyPI publish-all            Publish the project package to PyPI and the documentation to GitHub Pages export-deps           Export the project's dependencies to requirements*.txt files Check format                Format the code lint                  Lint the code precommit             Run all pre-commit checks Release tag                   Tag a new release version - use ARGS="..." to specify the version release               Push the tagged version to origin - triggers the release and docker actions Docker docker-build          Build the Docker image
+  install               Install the project for development production            Install the project for production update                Update all project dependencies clean                 Clean the project - removes all cache dirs and stamp files reset                 Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) run                   Run the project test                  Run the tests build                 Build the project as a package build-all             Build the project package and Docker container, generate the documentation publish               Publish the project to PyPI (use ARGS="<PyPI token>") publishall            Publish the project package to PyPI and the documentation to GitHub Pages export-deps           Export the project's dependencies to requirements*.txt files Check format                Format the code lint                  Lint the code precommit             Run all pre-commit checks Release tag                   Tag a new release version (use ARGS="..." to specify the version) release               Push the tagged version to origin - triggers the release and docker actions Docker docker-build          Build the Docker image